 Let’s take a closer look at some juicy offers that can entice the pickiest of consumers.

-Create a headline that is simple, enticing, and utilizes keywords related to your business.
+Create a great landing page title that is simple, enticing, and utilizes keywords related to your business.

 What key features and details can your potential consumer look forward to?
 Listing out key features will set a realistic expectation of what they will receive when signing up for your offer.
 However, it’s important to write about your key features in a way that is digestible and interesting (see below!).